connollydean/Markdwon-Tutorial/Partitioning.md

 Deleted local snapshot '2018-01-30-234619'

 Once these snapshots are removed, you should now be able to resize your APFS container.

+*NOTE - after completing this process I've come to the conclusion that that Disk Utility was most likely preventing me from adding a new partition solely due to the Time Machine snapshot error.
+Therefore it may not be necessary to resize your APFS container from the command line. *

 ## Result